Medical Billing An Important Part of MOA

 The duties of a Medical Office Administrator today are as varied as they are challenging and rewarding.

-Medical billing and coding important for medical office administrator
+Medical billing and coding important for a medical office administrator

 Meyer said it's all part of the complicated medical billing cycle and is taught as a part of the Medical Office Administrative curriculum.